pupilfirst/pupilfirst/docs/courses.md

 > Note: Applicants will not be added as a students unless you manually approve them from the applicants page.
 This feature could be used for setting up a payments flow for the course.

 **Course Highlights** \
-If set, a highlight section will be shown on the courses public page.
+If set, a highlights section will be shown on the course's public page.
 You can use this session to highlight the core features of the course.

 ## Processing url